Marx-wrld/Twitter-bot/README.md

-# Chatbot
+# Telegram Chatbot
-This is an M.L based python chatbot
+This is an M.L based python telegram chatbot